ElvenTools/elven-tools-website/src/docs/dapp-api-proxy.md

 ### How it works by default

-By default, the Dapp provides the `.env.example`, configured not to use the API rewrites and configured to use the official public MultiversX (Elrond) API endpoint.
+By default, the Dapp provides the `.env.example`, configured not to use the API rewrites and configured to use the official public MultiversX API endpoint.

 You have three options: